When should you arrive at the cruise port to board your cruise?

-So does that mean you should just show up a few minutes before the cruise ship sets sail?
-Absolutely not.
 When you arrive to the cruise port can make a big difference in how long you’ll wait to board.
-Below, we’ve laid out when you’ll want to arrive at the cruise port to make boarding go as smooth as possible.
+Below, we’ve laid out when you’ll want to get to the cruise port to make boarding go as smooth as possible.

 General Boarding vs. Staggered Check-In

 Before we get too far, you should know that cruise lines use two different methods of boarding these days.
 Which style you see will depend on your specific cruise line.